jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 #### Subscriptions

-Sometimes also called Domain.
 MediaMind crawls articles from different news paper domains.
-Legally, you are only allowed to receive full texts for domains where your organisation has a valid subscription, although MediaMind might have more subscriptions than you have. (see Organisation Settings)
+You will only receive full texts for domains where your organisation has a valid subscription, although MediaMind might have more subscriptions than you have. (see Organisation Settings)

 If you do not have a valid subscription, you will still receive summaries of articles from these domains, provided they match your search profile.
 However, access to the full article content will not be available.

-> Note: For a search profile you can again select Subscriptions.
-These will then be used for external mail addresses from this search profile.
-(See search profile edit)
+> Note: Subscriptions are chosen on two different layers: The organization layer and the search profile layer.
+Organization layer subscriptions are you used for sending full text articles to internal emails (specified in search profile) & display them in the frontend.
+Search profile layer subscriptions are used for sending full text articles to external emails (specified in search profile).

 #### Organisations